MiDevenKnow/Scrabble/README.md

 }

 # Rules:
-1. To get a score for a word, the last letter played should start a word in any direction.
-This rule is included to simplify the game.
-For example, if the following letters are on the board “tao” and “b” is placed after “o” then the word become “boat”. i.e A word reversed version is counted if it is valid.
+1. To get a score for a word, the letter played must form a word that is within words.txt.
+A word reversed version is counted if it is valid.
+For example, if the following letters are on the board “tao” and “b” is placed after “o” then the word become “boat”.
+Both "toab" & "boat", palindromes are therefore counted twice.

 2. The players will take turns in placing a letter on the board.
 Each player must either place a letter on the board or ask to quit the game.